mostly-ai/mostlyai-mock/README.md

     "customers": {
         "prompt": "Customers of a hardware store",
         "columns": {
-            "customer_id": {"prompt": "the unique id of the customer", "dtype": "integer"}, "name": {"prompt": "first name and last name of the customer", "dtype": "string"}, },
+            "customer_id": {"prompt": "the unique id of the customer", "dtype": "string"}, "name": {"prompt": "first name and last name of the customer", "dtype": "string"}, },
         "primary_key": "customer_id",